NastyOOF/NastyOOF/README.md

-### You can use my Code, if let my Copyright in the source Code.
+### You can use my Code, if you let my Copyright in the source Code.

 <!--
 **NastyOOF/NastyOOF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.